sourcegraph/sourcegraph-public-snapshot/doc/admin/config/advanced_config_file.md

 ## Kubernetes ConfigMap

-Currently, site admins are responsible for creating the ConfigMap resource that maps the above environment variables to refer to the ConfigMap'd files on disk.
+Currently, site admins are responsible for creating the ConfigMap resource that maps the above environment variables to files on the container disk.

 (If you need assistance with this, please contact us.)